stdedos/data-science-types/README.md

 We include a script for running the CI checks that are triggered when a PR is opened.
 To test these out locally, you need to install the type stubs in your environment.
-Typically, you would do this with
+Typically, you would do this with:

 ```bash
 pip install -e .